Arrange The Following In Correct Sequence

 • Break Down Complex Tasks: Complex tasks can be overwhelming for individuals who struggle with sequencing.
 Break down the task into smaller, more manageable steps.
 This makes it easier to keep track of the order in which the steps need to be completed.

 • Use Mnemonics: Mnemonics are memory aids that can help to remember the order of items or events.
-For example, the acronym "ROY G. BIV" can be used to remember the colors of the rainbow in order.
+Here's one way to look at it: the acronym "ROY G. BIV" can be used to remember the colors of the rainbow in order.

 • Verbal Rehearsal: Repeating the sequence aloud can help to solidify it in memory.
 This is particularly helpful for remembering instructions or steps in a process.